 We offer guided ascents in both summer and winter conditions by request, we don’t have set dates for joining groups.
 This allows us to provide a tailored day out on the mountain, something that will add value to your experience whilst climbing one of the great ridges of ‘the Ben’.

 Whilst climbing Castle Ridge your team will be attached to one rope.
 We believe the safest way to climb in this style which is often referred to as ‘moving together’ is to keep the ratios low which means no more than two people climbing with one of our experienced instructors.
 The price includes the use of harness and helmets plus the use of all technical equipment such as ropes and hardware.
 If you have a bigger team requiring an additional Ben Nevis guide, get in touch.
 We believe we are very competitive on price.

 A guided ascent of Castle Ridge

 As the day of your ascent of Castle Ridge approaches your guide will be in contact to discuss any final arrangements and discuss the prevailing weather forecast.
 At which point you can agree to a suitable time to meet in the morning and inform them of any kit requirements you have.

 (Example itinerary base on previous participants)

 0830 – You will be collected from your accommodation if it is within a few miles of Ben Nevis.
 Alternatively, you will meet your guide at Torlundy.

 1345 – There are many ways to descend from here including but most popular being Ledge Route or the Ben Nevis Mountain path.
+If you have future plans to tackle the Skye Cuillin Ridge there might be an opportunity to descend a more technical route.
 Having spent the day with your guide they will be able to assess the best and most enjoyable way for you or your partner to safely descend.
 To read about how to navigate off Ben Nevis click here.

 1615 – Expect to be back at the vehicles and on your way to a celebratory drink and well-earnt meal.